telnettrauma/plurkipedia/pages/en/culture/glossary.md

 - `mutual` - two users who follow each other back
 - `oomf` - synonym for mutual
-- `invisible comment` - when someone who has blocked you or you blocked responds to a Plurk, making the comment invisible
+- `invisible comment` - when a user who has blocked you or you have blocked responds to a Plurk, making the comment invisible
+- `softblock` - blocking a user and then immediately unblocking them, so neither person follows each other anymore
+- `hardblock` - blocking a user without removing the block

 ## Acronyms